Ocean rowing

 Ocean rowing is the sport of rowing across oceans.
 Some ocean rowing boats can hold as many as fourteen rowers; however, the most common ocean rowboats are designed for singles, doubles, and fours.

 The history of ocean rowing is divided into two eras by the Ocean Rowing Society International, the official adjudicator of ocean rowing records for Guinness World Records.
 The first fourteen ocean rows, up to and including 1981, are considered historic ocean rows as they were completed with very limited, if any, modern technology.
-All subsequent rows are described as modern day rows.
+All subsequent rows are described as modern-day rows.

 History

 The first ocean to be deliberately rowed across was the Atlantic by Frank Samuelsen and George Harbo, two Norwegian-born Americans, in June 1896.
 The pair left Battery Park, Manhattan, on 6 June 1896, arriving on the Isles of Scilly, 55 days and 13 hours later, having covered 3250 nmi.
 They continued to row to Le Havre, France.
-Their crossing wasn't repeated until 70 years later, when John Ridgway and Chay Blyth rowed across the Atlantic in 92 days in 1966.
+No such crossing would be officially attempted again for 70 years' time, and, in a testament to the sport's inherent danger, the first to try to repeat the feat, again a two-man crew rowing the Atlantic from west to east, were lost at sea in 1966.
+However, that same year, John Ridgway and Chay Blyth successfully rowed across the Atlantic in 92 days.

 The first solo crossing of an ocean was completed by John Fairfax of Britain on 19 July 1969.
 He rowed from Gran Canaria in the Canary Islands to Hollywood Beach, Florida in 180 days.
 In the same year Tom McClean, also of Britain, rowed from Newfoundland, Canada arriving in Blacksod Bay, Ireland on 27 July 1969.
 Despite having left almost four months after Fairfax, he came within 8 days of beating Fairfax to the title of first solo rower of any ocean.

 In 1974, Derek Paul King and Peter Bird rowed across the Atlantic Ocean from Gibraltar to St. Lucia in Britannia II - the boat designed by Uffa Fox and first rowed by John Fairfax and Sylvia Cook across the Pacific Ocean in 1971/72.

 Kathleen and Curtis Saville were the first people born in America to row across the Atlantic Ocean from Casablanca to Antigua in 1981 and Kathleen was the first woman to row the North Atlantic Ocean.

+In 2023, Finnish firefighter Jari Saario became the second human ever to row across Atlantic Ocean twice.
+He started his first row from Gran Canaria, Canary Islands to Antigua at 23 January 2023 and arrived at Antigua on 28 March 2023.
+He started his second row from St. Johns, Canada at 22 June 2023 and ended his rowing tour at Cuxhaven, Germany 10 October 2023.

 Kenneth Crutchlow, the founder of ORSI, was the major contributor to popularizing ocean rowing.